 - Seed starting medium

-Once you gather the materials, it is relatively easy to get started.
+Once you gather the materials, it is relatively easy to get going.
 Here are a few tips on how to use toilet paper rolls to house seedlings:

-- Make a series of 1- to 1.5-inch cuts around one end of the roll, approximately a half an inch apart.
+Make a series of 1 to 1 1/2-inch cuts around one end of the roll, approximately a half an inch apart.

-- Place the seed pots on a tray, plate or bowl.
+Place the seed pots on a tray, plate, or bowl.
 If they seem to not be standing up well on their own, you can support them a bit by tying some twine around the whole group of pots.
-Or reinforce the folds of the cardboard for more sturdiness.
+You can also reinforce the folds of the cardboard for more sturdiness.

-- Plant the toilet paper seed pods in the garden, cardboard tube and all.
+Plant the toilet paper seed pods in the garden, cardboard tube and all.
 If the cardboard is sticking up above the soil's surface, simply tear off any excess.
 If you don't, it will wick moisture away from the roots.
 You can also cut off the bottom and just plant the tube of dirt that was sitting in the toilet paper pod.
+The cardboard will biodegrade and hopefully, the plants will thrive.